cjjeakle/ml-hot-or-cold/README.md

             server unix:/tmp/ml-hot-or-cold.sock;
         }
         ```
-        * Run `sudo systemctl enable nginx` and `sudo systemctl start nginx`
+        * Run `sudo systemctl enable nginx && sudo systemctl start nginx`
     * You can see nginx logs under `/var/log/nginx/`
-        * You can `grep -v "ml-hot-or-cold" access.log | less +G` to see all accesses to the site, for example
+        * You can `grep -v "ml-hot-or-cold" /var/log/nginx/access.log | less +G` to see all accesses to the site, for example
 1. Set up [letsencrypt certbot](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/) (for TLS)

 ## A note on the data